qiskit-community/qiskit-ionq/README.md

 The example python notebook (in `/example`) should help you understand basic usage.

+## API Access

+The IonQ Provider uses IonQ's REST API, and using the provider requires an API access token from IonQ.
+If you would like to use IonQ as a Qiskit provider, please contact sales@ionq.co to request more information about gaining access to the IonQ API.

 ## Installation

 You can install the provider using pip: